Tanishk-Sharma/Automation/FTP Upload/README.md

 You can simply zip those files into a single zip file and place it on the FTP site.
 From there, the external entity can pick it up.

+(Btw, this is just one use case where FTP plays an important role.
+There can be other use cases also where file sharing can be done via FTP.)

 There is also the concept of authorizing the external entitiy to access the FTP site.
 But that's out of the scope of this program.

 # How does the program work?